 \paragraph{Discussion: Unclonable Cryptography from \textsf{LWE}.}\ Over the years, the existence of many fundamental cryptographic primitives such as pseudorandom functions~\cite{BPR12}, fully homomorphic encryption~\cite{BV11}, attribute-based encryption~\cite{cryptoeprint:2014/356} and succinct argument systems~\cite{CJJ22} have been based on the existence of learning with errors.
 In fact, as far as we know, there are only a few foundational primitives remaining (indistinguishability obfuscation is one such example) whose existence is not (yet) known to be based on learning with errors.
-This situation is quite different in the world of unclonable cryptography.
+The situation is quite different in the world of unclonable cryptography.
 Most of the prominent results have information-theoretic guarantees but restricted functionalities~\cite{BI20,BL20} or are based on the existence of post-quantum indistinguishability obfuscation~\cite{10.1007/s00145-020-09372-x,CLLZ21}.
-While there are works~\cite{KNY21} that do propose lattice-based constructions of unclonable primitives, there are still many primitives, such as quantum money and quantum copy-protection, whose feasibility we would like to establish based on the existence of learning with errors.
-We hope that our work presents new toolkits towards building more unclonable primitives from $\LWE$.
+While there are works~\cite{KNY21} that do propose lattice-based constructions of unclonable primitives, there are still many primitives, such as quantum money and quantum copy-protection, whose feasibility we would like to establish based on the post-quantum hardness of the learning with errors (or other such relatively well-studied assumptions).
+We hope that our work presents a new toolkit towards building more unclonable primitives from $\LWE$.